shantanurathore/shantanurathore/README.md

 ## Hi 👋
 My name is Shantanu Rathore.
 I also go by Shan.
-I am a Data Analyst by profession.
+I am a Senior Data Analyst by profession.
+My last role was with Ideo[https://www.ideo.com] as their Business Intelligence Lead.
 I started my journey in Software Engineering.
 Pursued an MBA hoping to get into consulting but on my journey I doscovered the field of Data Analytics/Business Intelligence and how impactful it is.
 I am not limited to just analyzing data.
 I also find Data Engineering fascinating and equally powerful.
-I eventually want to transition into Data Science.
+I eventually want to transition into Data Science and work in the Data Scientist Role.

-🔭 I’m currently working on implementing [DBT](www.getdbt.com) on my local machine and the cloud.<br>
-🔭 Deep Diving into Linear Regression and its applications<br>

-🌱 I am learning how to implement Machine Learning Projects on the cloud<br>
-🌱 Building programs which can leverage LLMs to analyze and categorize text data<br>
+### Currently working on
+🔭 Bulding end-to-end Data Apps to solve core Data Science or Analytics problems 🔭 Exploring HuggingFace and building simple applications to solve complex problems 🔭 Implementing DBT on my local machine for some data transformation automations 🔭 Deepdiving into Machine Learning concepts
+🔭 The occasional Data Visualization project

 <strong>Tools</strong>💻: Tableau, Looker Studio, Power BI, MySQL, PostGRES Server, SQL Server, AWS (RDS), AWS S3, AWS Lambda
 <br><br>